Scott Innes: Career

-Becoming a radio personality at the age of 12, Innes did interviews with actors like Don Messick, the voice of Scooby-Doo; Daws Butler, and Mel Blanc.
-In 1980, Innes became a disc jockey at the age of 14 upon his debut on KLID in Poplar Bluff, Missouri.
+Innes became a radio personality at age 12, conducting interviews with cartoon voice acting giants like Don Messick (the voice of Scooby-Doo, among others), Daws Butler (the voice of Yogi Bear and Huckleberry Hound, among others), and Mel Blanc (the voice of Bugs Bunny, Yosemite Sam, and others).
+In 1980, Innes became a disc jockey at age 14, debuting on KLID in Poplar Bluff, Missouri.
 In 1990, he started working as a morning announcer for WABB-FM.
-During his spare time, he would imitate famous people over the intercommunications system, and had fun with other employees at the station.
+During his spare time, he would imitate famous people over the intercommunications system, delighting employees at the station.
 He was later fired in order for him to expand his vocal abilities.

 In 1991–1996, Innes was the host of Innes and Company on KKHT-FM in Springfield, Illinois.
-He did a remix of "Wind Beneath My Wings" by Bette Midler, named "Dear Daddy: The Wind Beneath My Wings", featuring his son Josh Innes.
-The song was played as a requested track on more than 400 radio stations in America.
+He created "Dear Daddy: The Wind Beneath My Wings", a remix of "Wind Beneath My Wings" by Bette Midler, featuring his son Josh Innes.
+The song was played as a requested track on more than 400 radio stations in the US.
 Innes also co-ran American Top 40 with Casey Kasem, the voice of Norville "Shaggy" Rogers in Scooby-Doo, whom Innes imitated when listening to him do the character's voice.
 He also tried his Scooby imitation, to which Messick told him, "You've got that Scooby down."

 In 1996, Innes and Jim Hogg created Hollywood Hal and Rhinestone Al With the Wannabees, a show aimed at pre-kindergarteners that taught them about manners, safety, sharing, love, staying away from drugs, and other values.
 In 1997, Innes started working as the morning host of WRQQ and as the afternoon air personality at the country radio station WYNK-FM, both in Baton Rouge, Louisiana.
-At the former station, he performed a remix of "Dancin', Shaggin' on the Boulevard" by Alabama called "Shaggy on the Boulevard", sung in Shaggy's voice.
-Following Don Messick's retirement and death and Casey Kasem quitting the role of Shaggy, Innes became the voice of Scooby-Doo and Shaggy between 1998 and 2001, beginning with the film Scooby-Doo on Zombie Island (Scooby) and the television special Scooby-Doo: Behind the Scenes (Shaggy); Innes also voiced Shaggy in promotions for said film.
+At the former station, he performed "Shaggy on the Boulevard", a remix of "Dancin', Shaggin' on the Boulevard" by Alabama but sung in Shaggy's voice.
+Following Don Messick's retirement and death and Casey Kasem quitting the role of Shaggy, Innes became the voice of both Scooby-Doo and Shaggy between 1998 and 2001, beginning with the film Scooby-Doo on Zombie Island (Scooby) and the television special Scooby-Doo: Behind the Scenes (Shaggy); Innes also voiced Shaggy in promotions for said film.
 He continued to voice Scooby and Shaggy in 2002–2009 in most video games, PC games, toys, and commercials.
-Since 2010, he has been sporadically voicing the characters for toys, certain commercials such as McDonald's, Halifax, and Walmart, as well as Scooby-Doo!
+Since 2010, he has been sporadically voicing the characters for toys, certain commercials such as McDonald's, the bank Halifax, and Walmart, as well as Scooby-Doo!
 The Museum of Mysteries at Warner Bros.
 World Abu Dhabi, and in the Scooby-Doo Playmobil shorts for WB Kids.
 In the Playmobil shorts and one of the McDonald's commercials, he also provided the voice of Fred Jones.
 Innes has also voiced Scooby's nephew, Scrappy-Doo, in the live-action film Scooby-Doo (2002), the television special The Scooby-Doo Project, video games, commercials, theme park attractions, toys, and the Harvey Birdman, Attorney at Law episode "Shaggy Busted".